RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/LEV.md

 - The EPSS data shows that signature detections do have patterns and are not entirely independent events.
 See [detailed analysis of exploitation patterns over time](https://www.cyentia.com/epss-study/)
 - Attacks driven by people have patterns e.g., a persistent threat, periodic probing of targets

+###  EPSS Scores as Lower Bounds Rationale

+!!! warning "**Rationale is lacking for EPSS Scores as Lower Bounds**"

+    "While EPSS scores assume that a vulnerability has not been observed to be exploited in the past".

+    The EPSS model or score is not making this assumption.

+    This is not the same as the EPSS model not using past exploitation data directly to feed the model.

+## Takeaways

 !!! success "**KEY TAKEAWAYS**"

     **What LEV Gets Right:**